haskell/happy/doc/using.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 A common type of sequence is one with a *separator*:
-for instance function bodies in C consist of statements separated by semicolons.
+for instance, function bodies in C consist of statements separated by semicolons.
 To parse this kind of sequence we use a production like this:

 .. code-block:: none